Stanley Biber: Early life

 Biber was born to a Jewish family in Des Moines, Iowa as the older of two children and the only son of a father who owned a furniture store and a mother interested in social causes.
 His parents hoped he would become a pianist or a rabbi, and he briefly considered both before World War II began.

 Personal life

 While studying at the University of Iowa, Biber practiced weightlifting.
 He tried out for the Olympic team and narrowly missed the cut.

 Biber was divorced several times.
-He raised nine children with the same wife on a ranch outside Trinidad, Colorado.
 He was survived by his wife of 11 months, Marylee Biber.
 He was survived by seven children, seven stepchildren and twenty-two grandchildren, including singer Snatam Kaur by his daughter Prabhu Nam Kaur Khalsa, also a new age singer.

 Stanley and Marylee married after working together for four decades; Marylee was a nurse involved with his practice.

 Later in life, Biber said that he did not see himself as a religious man.